squidieee/literature_notes/bimanualCoordination-notes.md

 *Their Conclusion on symmetric property may be biased given that the box shape is symmetric.
 Selection techniques use other geometric primitives may have different conclusions.*
 *Their evaluation setup is worth learning.*

 # Two-Hand Coordination: Psychology Track

 ## Asymmetric Division of Labor in Human Skilled Bimanual Action: The Kinematic Chain as a Model

 Guiard 1987

 One of the most influential paper on the theoretical foundation of bimanual interaction.
-It provides three high-order principles that appear to determine the asymmetry of human bimanual gestures.
+It provides three high-order principles that appear to determine the **asymmetry of human bimanual gestures**.
 The three principles are:

 - The non-dominant hand defines the spatial reference to the dominant hand.
 It contributes an important stabilizing action to the achievement of the global act.
 - The non-dominant and dominant hand has contrast in the spatial-temporal scale of motion: fine motion with right-hand and coarse motion with left-hand.